tokyo-cards/docs/en/collectables/non_primals.md

 > A Card Forger will be able to Forge a random card of [Uncommon]() quality from a chosen card set.

 ### The Ethereum Network Version
+The Ethereum Network Version is only available from our Fiat NFT Exchange [Adam by GMO](https://adam.jp).
+It's possible to puchase a card from them and __withdraw__ into a person's private wallet.
+A swap contract will become available to swap their __ERC721__ contract to our __ERC1155__ version.

+For more details, see [Technology Specs](/wiki/?slug=tech_spec&lang=en)

+#### What do I get from the Ethereum Network Version ?
+Anyone who successfully collects a full set of of cards with the same inscriptions, will be automatically granted [Gloves of the Forger](), which enables a person to froge Non-Primal Card with [Primals](/wiki/?slug=/collectables/primals&lang=en) at the highest level.